Clicks and buzzers.

-Yes, Emmitt went, but in his defense, it was a high end resort.
+Yes, Emmit went, but in his defense, it was a high end resort.
 And Ray takes offense to this, thinking that he wasn’t invited because he’s just a parole officer.
 He announces to his brother that he’s getting engaged to Nikki, who, through a brief flashback, we see that Ray met when she was carted in one day and fell head over heels for her on first sight.

 Okay, that’s fine.
 Then Ray will take the stamp and threatens to sue if he doesn’t get what he wants.
-However, Emmitt says that it was a trade, with him getting the stamps and Ray getting the red Corvette.
+However, Emmit says that it was a trade, with him getting the stamps and Ray getting the red Corvette.
 And a legal document bequeaths certain things to specific parties.
-And Emmitt never asked what he got from the vintage collection as a whole.
+And Emmit never asked what he got from the vintage collection as a whole.
 Still, Ray wants to do right by Nikki, but he ends up leaving empty handed.